Traverse City And Leelanau Peninsula Michigan, USA Travel Guide

 A National Park Pass applies for entry to Sleeping Bear Dunes National Lakeshore.
 Guided ranger programs exist seasonally.

-Always verify current operating hours and access before visiting.
+Always verify current operating hours and access before you go to.

 Downtown Traverse City features historic brick buildings.
 The Village at Grand Traverse Commons showcases Victorian-era architecture.
 Fishtown preserves historic fishing shanties.